althonos/pyopal/docs/index.rst

 using `Cython <https://cython.org/>`_.
 It directly interacts with the trimAl internals, which has the following advantages:

-- **single dependency**: PyOpal is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the Opal binary being present on the end-user machine.
+- **no binary dependency**: PyOpal is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the Opal binary being present on the end-user machine.
 - **no intermediate files**: Everything happens in memory, in a Python object